-During the Attempt: is only available when How questions behave (above) has been set to a mode that provides immediate feedback, in which case a checkbox will appear below each answer allowing the student to submit that response and then receive immediate feedback.
+- During the Attempt options are only available when How questions behave (above) has been set to a mode that provides immediate feedback, in which case a checkbox will appear below each answer allowing the student to submit that response and then receive immediate feedback.

-Later, while the quiz is still open: After 2 minutes, but before the closing date for the Quiz.
+- Later, while the quiz is still open allows students to see feedback after 2 minutes, but only until the closing date for the Quiz.
 If the Quiz does not have a close date, this phase never ends.

-After the quiz is closed: Requires a close date to be set for the quiz.
+- After the quiz is closed: Students will see feedback only after the quiz is closed (requires a date to be set for the close of the quiz).